ImpulseAdventure/GUIslice-Builder/builder/docs/user_guide.md

 **Publication date and software version**

-Published December, 2020.
-Based on GUIslice API Library 0.16.0.8
+Published January, 2021.
+Based on GUIslice API Library 0.16.0.14

 **Copyright**

-This document is Copyright © 2018-2020 by Paul Conti.
+This document is Copyright © 2018-2021 by Paul Conti.
 You may distribute or modify it under the terms of the MIT License.  https://opensource.org/licenses/MIT

-GUIslice Copyright (c) Calvin Hass 2016-2020
+GUIslice Copyright (c) Calvin Hass 2016-2021

 Copyright Notices for third party libraries are included in Appendixes C and D.
 All trademarks within this guide belong to their legitimate owners.